andybluey/Overtime-app/README.md

 - x AuditLog

 ## Features:
-- Approval Workflow
+- x Approval Workflow
-- SMS Sending -> link to approval or overtime input - integrate with Heroku scheduler
+- x SMS Sending -> link to approval or overtime input - integrate with Heroku scheduler
 - x Admin dashboard
 - x Block non admin and guest users
 - Email summary to managers for Approval
 - x Needs to be documented if employee did not log overtime
+- Create audit log for each text message

 ## Refactor TODOs: